 - 2 tbsp nutritional yeast (optional)

 - 1 tsp pink salt

 ** I like to use a mix of half wholemeal spelt and half white spelt OR half Khorasan flour.

 Place water, yeast and sugar in your processor and allow to stand for 5 minutes.

 Add the oil, flour and salt then process to bring together to a dough (Speed 6 for about 10 seconds).

-Tip the dough out and knead gently until smooth.
-Using your hands, smooth the surface with some olive oil and place in a clean bowl, covered with a tea towel in a warm place for about 45 minutes to an hour to double in size.
+Tip the dough out and knead gently until smooth *or of course you can use the kneading function on your machine* Using your hands, smooth the surface with some olive oil and place in a clean bowl, covered with a tea towel in a warm place for about 45 minutes to an hour to double in size.

 - 500g beef mince